 - For safety reasons, please wear hair up and secured for those with long hair

 - Bring your necessary medications.
-Be aware that certain medications may preclude you from participating in the hands-on boat handling portions of our classes.
+Be aware that certain medications will preclude you from participating in the hands-on boat handling portions of our classes.
 These medications would be of the type which would make you fatigued, sleepy, impair judgment, etc… Please check your medication(s) and plan accordingly

 - Apply sun block.
 Yes, even in winter

 - Bring pen, paper, tablet, or smart phone for taking notes